techpmsap/S4HC_Powerweek_2018/Day1/Exercise_04/Exercise_04.md

 You should have learned how to adapt the generated UI of a custom business object.

-Please proceed with exercise 04.
+Please proceed with next exercise.